 Heart pounding?
 Shortness of breath?
 Feel like you’re going to pass out but don’t know why?
 Take a deep breath: you could be having a panic attack.
-Here’s what you need to know.
+Here’s everything you need to know about panic attacks.

 - Pounding heart